CHILD & ADOLESCENT THERAPISTS

-Amanda Roberts, LMFT
+Amanda Roberts, LMFT (she/her)

 Amanda’s treatment approach is based in systemic theory that considers all parts of a person in the context of their larger systems.
-She uses eclectic and integrative techniques to meet the individual needs of her clients including CBT, mindfulness, motivational interviewing, and experiential processing.
+She uses eclectic and integrative techniques to meet the individual needs of her clients including CBT, Mindfulness, Motivational Interviewing, and experiential processing.
 Her style is warm, collaborative and client-centered.

-Kaitlyn utilizes a variety of techniques and skills drawn from recognized therapeutic modalities including Cognitive Behavioral Therapy, Solution Focused, Dialectical Behavioral Therapy, Psychoeducation, Exposure Response Prevention, Play Therapy, Behavior Modification, and Mindfulness.
-Kaitlyn uses a comprehensive, strength based, person centered approach to guide her practice.
+Kaitlyn utilizes a variety of techniques and skills drawn from recognized therapeutic modalities including Cognitive Behavioral Therapy, Solution Focused, Dialectical Behavioral Therapy, Psychoeducation, Exposure Response Prevention (ERP), Play Therapy, Behavior Modification, and Mindfulness.
+Kaitlyn uses a comprehensive, strength-based, person centered approach to guide her practice.

 Kaitlyn graduated from California University of Pennsylvania where she received her Bachelors in Social Work and went on to obtain her Master’s in Social Work from their advanced standing program.

-Candace Hawthorne, PhD
+Candace Hawthorne, PhD (she/her)